-The Office of Diversity & Inclusion hosts or supports events on and off campus that promote a vision of a more diverse, accepting, educated community.
+The Office of Diversity, Equity & Inclusion hosts or supports events on and off campus that promote a vision of a more diverse, accepting, educated community.

 Below you will find a list of upcoming events.
 Unless otherwise noted, please RSVP to Cindy Pickart (firstname.lastname@example.org) to receive the Zoom link or additional information about these discussions and workshops.